 The project site, owned by the Red Cross Society, is located in the heart of Langa, within the Langa Cultural Heritage Precinct, adjacent to the Lerotholi Food Garden.

 The SA Urban Food & Farming Trust has committed to spend a combined R1.5 million for infrastructure and capital investment in the Langa Agri/Food Hub and Lerotholi Food Garden projects, with an additional amount committed for pre-implementation planning, design and other costs.
-Further funding is being sought for operational start-up costs for 2021-23.
+Further funding has been secured for operational start-up costs for 2022-23.

 This pilot project will eventually have local, Langa-based operation of the Agri/Food Hub, with the SA Urban Food & Farming Trust providing strategic and planning support, implementation support, and ongoing mentoring as needed, anticipated to diminish with time and structured to avoid long-term dependency.
-Opportunities to scale similar Agri/Food Hubs into other communities, creating a network of nodes, will also be identified.
+Opportunities to scale similar Agri/Food Hubs into other communities, creating a network of nodes, are also being identified.